-The supplemental air bag warning light, displaying \checkmark in the instrument panel, monitors the circuits of the supplemental front-impact air bag, front seat-mounted side-impact supplemental air bag, roof-mounted curtain side-impact and rollover supplemental air bag and seat belt pretensioner systems.
-The monitored circuits include the Air bag Control Unit (ACU), crash zone sensor, satellite sensors, rollover sensor, occupant classification sensor, front air bag modules, side air bag modules, curtain and rollover air bag modules, pretensioners and all related wiring.
+The supplemental air bag warning light, displaying X in the instrument panel, monitors the circuits for the air bag systems, pretensioners and all related wiring.

 When the ignition switch is placed in the ON or START position, the supplemental air bag warning light illuminates for about 7 seconds and then turns off.
 This means the system is operational.